By using this site, you agree to the Privacy Policy and Terms of Use.

 Q&A

-Q: How did mustard evolve from a simple seed into the sauces we enjoy today?
+How did mustard evolve into sauces we use today?

 You Might Also Like